 Area Defense and Navy Theater Wide Missile Defense.

-SAIC will also focus on networking technologies to meet national security
+SAIC will also focus on networking technologies that meet national security

-networking requirements for distributing imagery data for seeker and sensor
+requirements for distributing imagery data needed by developers who are

 SAIC received the award "based on the information technology and wide